Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E0A

 Memory Aid

-Real-World Application
+Real-World Example

 You operate a high-power station.
 Your neighbor's house is 50 feet away.
 You must evaluate RF exposure at your neighbor's location.
 Since your neighbor is a member of the general public (uncontrolled exposure), you must ensure the RF levels don't exceed the uncontrolled MPE limits, which are stricter than controlled limits.
 You might need to reduce power, change antenna direction, or increase distance.

-FCC Part 97.13Key Concepts
+Reference: FCC Part 97.13

-RF exposure, MPE limits, Uncontrolled exposure, General public
+RF exposure MPE limits Uncontrolled exposure General public

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E0A topic.